tianderturpijn/Azure-Security-Center/Labs/01 - VM and Workspace Deployment/README.md

 This section is intended to deploy dependency Azure resources in an automated way to get you started quickly or in case you need to re-provision your environment.

 #### Assumptions
 You have received an Azure pass or you have a test environment available.
-Please don't use these lab exercises in a production environment (or at your own risk) <br><br>
+Please don't use these lab exercises in a production environment (or at your own risk) <br>

-*Additional notes:*
+For using these labs in combination with Labs On Demand (LOD), open an incognito/inprivate browser session on your laptop and login to the Azure portal leveraging the LOD account (like for example admin@ems123456.onmicrosoft.com)<br><br>

+***Additional notes**:*
 - Close the Azure Advisor recommendations if that opens for you.
 - When deploying the template below, a number of fields are locked to ensure that the references in the labs are accurate.
 You are free to choose your location for deployment
 - Create a new resource group for your deployment (like ASC-Labs)